rafaelsmenezes/unified-datahub/docs/rfc-004-modular-architecture.md

 ---

-## 🎯 Resultado Esperado
+## 🎯 Expected Result

-Código organizado por **contextos funcionais** ao invés de **camadas técnicas**, facilitando:
+Code organized by **functional contexts** instead of **technical layers**, facilitating:

-- Navegação e manutenção
+- Navigation and maintenance
-- Escalabilidade do projeto
+- Project scalability
-- Decomposição em microservices
+- Decomposition into microservices
-- Onboarding de novos desenvolvedores
+- Onboarding of new developers
-- Alinhamento com convenções NestJS e DDD
+- Alignment with NestJS and DDD conventions

 ---

-**Autor:** Rafael Silva Menezes
+**Author:** Rafael Silva Menezes
 **GitHub:** [@rafaelsmenezes](https://github.com/rafaelsmenezes)